theRTB/GT7ShiftTone/README.md

 - **Revlimit %**: The respected rev limit in percentage of actual rev limit.
 This is to create a buffer for transients that could cause the engine to cut out due to hitting actual rev limit.
 Defaults to 98.0%.
 - **Revlimit ms**: The minimum predicted distance to actual rev limit.
 This is to create a buffer for fast changes in RPM that would otherwise lead to hitting actual rev limit, such as in first gear.
 Defaults to 100ms.
 - **Dynamic Tone Offset**: Enables or disables the dynamic updating of the tone offset.
+- **Include replays**: Sets the program to function during replays: useful primarily to log shift points in a replay.

 ## Settings are saved to config.json